Perceptual error optimization for Monte Carlo rendering: Introduction

-Previous methods~\cite{georgiev16bluenoise,Heitz2019,Heitz2019b} can be seen as variants of dither-mask halftoning.
-These methods work by distributing MC error via target error masks which are produced by minimizing an energy involving a pre-chosen kernel.
-The kernel, typically a Gaussian, can be interpreted as an approximation to the human visual system's~(HVS') point spread function~(PSF)~\cite{Daly1987, Pappas1999}.
-We revisit the kernel-based perceptual model from halftoning~\cite{Sullivan1991, Allebach1992, Pappas1999} and reformulate it for MC rendering.
-The resulting energy can be optimized for MC error distribution without the need for a target mask.
-By providing a formal analysis, we expose the underlying assumptions of previous methods and quantify their limitations.
-In summary: \begin{itemize}[leftmargin=3.4mm] \itemsep{0.5mm} \item We formulate an optimization problem for rendering error by leveraging kernel-based perceptual models from halftoning. \item The resulting formulation unifies previous methods and makes all their assumptions---to achieve image-space \emph{blue-noise} error distribution---explicit, outlining general guidelines for devising new methods in a principled manner. \item Unlike previous state-of-the-art methods, our formulation naturally optimizes for both the magnitude and the distribution of the error simultaneously. \item To apply our optimization energy in practice, we devise four different algorithms based on iterative minimization, error diffusion, and dithering from halftoning. \item We demonstrate substantial improvements in error distribution and magnitude over prior methods, while using the same input rendering data. \end{itemize}
+Existing methods~\citep{georgiev16bluenoise,Heitz2019,Heitz2019b} can be seen as variants of dither-mask halftoning.
+They distribute pixel error according to masks that are optimized \wrt a target kernel, typically a Gaussian.
+The kernel can be interpreted as an approximation to the human visual system's point spread function~\citep{Daly1987, Pappas1999}.
+We revisit the kernel-based perceptual model from halftoning~\citep{Sullivan1991, Allebach1992, Pappas1999} and adapt it to rendering.
+The resulting energy can be directly used for optimizing Monte Carlo error distribution without the need for a mask.
+This formulation help us expose the underlying assumptions of existing methods and quantify their limitations.
+In summary: \begin{itemize}[leftmargin=3.4mm] \itemsep{0.5mm} \item We formulate an optimization problem for rendering error by leveraging kernel-based perceptual models from halftoning. \item Our formulation unifies prior blue-noise error distribution methods and makes all their assumptions explicit, outlining general guidelines for devising new methods in a principled manner. \item Unlike prior methods, our formulation simultaneously optimizes for both the magnitude and the image distribution of pixel error. \item We devise four different practical algorithms based on iterative minimization, error diffusion, and dithering from halftoning. \item We demonstrate substantial visual improvements over prior art, while using the same input rendering data. \end{itemize}